Celibacy: Buddhism

 The rule of celibacy in the Buddhist religion, whether Mahayana or Theravada, has a long history.
-Celibacy was advocated as an ideal rule of life for all monks and nuns by Gautama Buddha, except for Japan where it is not strictly followed due to historical and political developments following the Meiji Restoration.
+Celibacy was advocated as an ideal rule of life for all monks and nuns by Gautama Buddha, except in Japan where it is not strictly followed due to historical and political developments following the Meiji Restoration.
 In Japan, celibacy was an ideal among Buddhist clerics for hundreds of years.
-But violations of clerical celibacy were so common for so long that, finally, in 1872, state laws made marriage legal for Buddhist clerics.
+But violations of clerical celibacy were so common for so long that finally, in 1872, state laws made marriage legal for Buddhist clerics.
 Subsequently, ninety percent of Buddhist monks/clerics married.
 An example is Higashifushimi Kunihide, a prominent Buddhist priest of Japanese royal ancestry who was married and a father whilst serving as a monk for most of his lifetime.

 Gautama, later known as the Buddha, is known for his renunciation of his wife, Princess Yasodharā, and son, Rahula.
 In order to pursue an ascetic life, he needed to renounce aspects of the impermanent world, including his wife and son.
 Later on both his wife and son joined the ascetic community and are mentioned in the Buddhist texts to have become enlightened.
-In another sense, a buddhavacana recorded the zen patriarch Vimalakirti as being an advocate of marital continence instead of monastic renunciation, the sutra became somewhat popular due to its brash humour as well as integrating the role of women in laity as well as spiritual life.

-Brahma Kumaris

-In the religious movement of Brahma Kumaris, celibacy is also promoted for peace and to defeat power of lust.